jtpack/Blue-and-Pink-Synth-Editor/README.md

 2024, Scott Lumsden

+# Platforms

+- macOS
+- Linux (Lightly tested with Debian 12 inside VirtualBox on a Mac)
+  - It is unknown whether this will work on a computer running Linux as its actual OS
+- Raspberry Pi with a Touchscreen (Use this repository: https://github.com/jtpack/Blue-and-Pink-Synth-Editor-RPi)
+- Support for Windows is planned for the future
+  - Note: There is an issue with rtmidi on Windows which prevents the reception of large SYSEX messages (like preset dumps from Nymphes)
+    - This means that when a preset is loaded on Nymphes, we only get its parameters via MIDI CC
+      - This means we do not get parameters as float values, and we also do not get chord parameters
+    - This does not stop us from sending these parameters to the Nymphes as a SYSEX message.

 # Features

 - View and edit all MIDI-controllable Nymphes parameters in a preset, including modulation matrix and chords